skellis46/slipbox/practice-research is not solving problems.md

 # practice-research is not solving problems

+>Panel 2 - Why practice matters – if practice is part of dance research, then what needs to change to reflect the value of practice as an epistemic system? for our Dance Research Matters event on Thursday 27th May.

 - practice in academia and practice out.
 Are we talking about the same thing?

 Thinking about instrumentalisation of research.
 Problem solving.
 As if all research is like an engineering or design problem.
 PaR seemed to be a way to think differently about research, more akin to pure science.
 Sense of wonder about the ways of the world.
 But as in science, that has more or less gone.
 Rather than make PaR something like this, it has been morphed into solving problems.